objectionary/eo/README.md

     div: total, amount
 ```

-To catch an exception... _I don't know yet_
+To catch an exception...
+TBD

 ## Popular Types and Objects